 “Foxtale is a group of international actresses who are pushing at the received notion of theatre, twisting narratives with their energy and imagination.”
 (Paul Hegarty, Theatre Bubble)

-Five international women step into the unknown and tell stories that you have to finish.
+Five European women step into the unknown and tell stories that you have to finish.
 Threading images and text, we piece together visceral performance artworks.
 We come into the space with a shared physical language that playfully guides our devising process.
 We train, we play, we dance together.

 We believe in the liminal.